-- Only 15 minutes waiting time can be claimed for each trip, this includes loading and unloading time.
+- 15 minutes waiting time can be claimed on each voucher.
+This includes loading and unloading time.
 Additional waiting time is to be paid by the passenger.

-- Members must pay their portion of the total fare charged after the TUSS discount has been applied.
+- Members must pay their portion of the total fare charged.

-- Multiple vouchers cannot be used for long trips.
+- Multiple vouchers cannot be used for longer journeys.

 - Only one voucher is to be used for each journey.